lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    If you open the *dump.lammpstrj* file using VMD, or have a look at the evolution of the volume in *volume.dat*, you should see that the box dimension slightly evolves along *x* to accommodate the new configuration.
+    If you open the *dump.lammpstrj* file using VMD or have a look at the evolution of the volume in *volume.dat*, you should see that the box dimensions slightly evolve along *x* to accommodate the new configuration.
+In addition, the temperature remains close to the target value of :math:`300~\text{K}` throughout the entire simulation, and the enthalpy is almost constant, suggesting that the system was close to equilibrium from the start.

 .. figure:: ../figures/level2/polymer-in-water/solvatedPEG_light.png
    :alt: PEG in water